pleblanc72/Insights-in-a-Day/README.md

 # Goals
 Most Challenges observed by customers in these realms are in stitching services together.
 As such where possible, we have tried to place key concepts in the context of a broader example.
 At the end of this workshop, you should be able to:

-•	Understand how to deploy and schedule SSIS packages using SQL Server Integration Services (SSIS) or Azure Data Factory (ADF)
-•	Build an Azure Data Warehouse
-•	Build, deploy and Azure Analysis Services (Azure AS) Tabular model
-•	Create a deploy Power BI reports that live connected to an Azure AS instance
+â€¢	Understand how to deploy and schedule SSIS packages using SQL Server Integration Services (SSIS) or Azure Data Factory (ADF) â€¢	Build an Azure Data Warehouse â€¢	Build, deploy and Azure Analysis Services (Azure AS) Tabular model â€¢	Create a deploy Power BI reports that live connected to an Azure AS instance

 # Pre-requisites
 This workshop is meant for a Business Intelligence Developer on Azure.
 Since this is only a short workshop, there are certain this you need before you start.